Macau at the 2024 Summer Paralympics

 Macau competed at the 2024 Summer Paralympics in Paris, France, from 28 August to 8 September 2024.
-This is the nation's tenth time competing at the Summer Paralympic Games after it made its debut at the 1988 Summer Paralympics, returned after missing the 2020 games in Tokyo.
+This is the nation's tenth time competing at the Summer Paralympic Games after it made its debut at the 1988 Summer Paralympics, returning after missing the 2020 games in Tokyo.
 The delegation consisted of only one competitor in athletics.

 Competitors

 The following is the list of number of competitors in the Games.